cemicel/convolutional_neural_nets/readme.txt

 mode - training, test
 3) Run in terminal: python3 conv_net.py <mode> <batch_size> <epochs>
 	1)First train mode
-	2)For now, batch size is number of picturer per class.
+	2)For now, batch size is number of pictures per class.
-	It means if in a class 50 pics, and there are 10 classess that batch of 5 will be 50 * 10 = 50 out of 450
+	It means if in a class 50 pics, and there are 10 classes that batch of 5 will be 50 * 10 = 50 out of 450

-	3)test mode in pogress.
+	3)Two type of test available:
+	a) <test_custom> - type custom font from given list
+	b) <test> - tests validation data

 , then test
 For this moment valid only for macOS